 Diagnosis of Tinnitus

 If tinnitus is suspected, an otolaryngologist (also known as an ear, nose, and throat doctor, or an ENT) may order the following tests to further evaluate the auditory system:

 - Audiology/audiometry to gauge hearing loss

-- Specialized audiology testing which recreates and matches the exact audio of the tinnitus, masks the noise or discovers the volume at which external sound becomes painful
+- Specialized audiology testing which recreates and matches the perceived volume and pitch of tinnitus, masks the noise or discovers the volume at which external sound becomes painful

 Management for Tinnitus